1. Home

 How Well Do Solar Panels Work on Cloudy Days?

-Solar panels work just fine on cloudy days, even if they’re not quite as effective at generating electricity compared to sunny days.
-According to the Environmental and Energy Study Institute, solar cells can still generate 80% of their maximum output potential, even in partly cloudy weather and overcast days.
+Solar panels work on cloudy days but will produce less energy compared to clear days.
+Clouds, like anything that comes between the sun and your solar panels, can reduce their production..
+According to the Environmental and Energy Study Institute, solar cells can still generate 80% of their maximum output potential in partly cloudy weather.
+On overcast days production can be much lower.

 What Happens When My Solar Panels Don’t Produce Enough Electricity?

 Clouds, and really bad weather, will happen.
 So, no matter where you live, you need to be prepared for your local climate when you install solar panels.
-Instead of worrying about underperformance after your panels are installed, you should focus on designing a solar power system that meets your big-picture electricity needs.
+Instead of worrying about underperformance after your panels are installed, you should focus on getting a solar power system that’s designed to meet your big-picture electricity needs.

 Obviously, you want your panels to get as much sun as possible.
 Solar panels work best on bright, cloudless, sunny days at temperatures under 75° F. It also helps if they’re angled to receive the maximum amount of peak sun hours possible.